storyprotocol/documentation/docs/Ecosystem/ai-agents-on-story.md

 ## Registering your Agent's Outputs

 In the same way you registered your AI Agent on Story, you can register its outputs as well.
-For example, if you agent produces images and you want to register your image, follow the [How to Register IP on Story](https://docs.story.foundation/docs/how-to-register-ip-on-story#/) tutorial.
+For example, if your agent produces images and you want to register your image, follow the [How to Register IP on Story](https://docs.story.foundation/docs/how-to-register-ip-on-story#/) tutorial.